Tasiilaq, a town in Arctic southeastern Greenland with bright red wooden buildings and harbor surrounded by high mountains.

 Le Commandant Charcot Northwest Passage Cruises

-Step aboard a luxury expedition ship to discover the most emblematic but also the most remote sites of the mythical Northwest Passage.
-Relive the polar adventures of previous generations of explorers at the heart of this vast labyrinth of icy channels, exploring the three main routes that allow the Northwest Passage to be crossed.
+Step aboard hybrid electric icebreaker Le Commandant Charcot to discover the most emblematic and remote sites of the mythical Northwest Passage.
+Relive the polar adventures of historic explorers in this vast labyrinth of icy channels, exploring one of two routes that allow the Northwest Passage to be crossed.

 Aug Sep Oct